START-Hack/SWITCH-STARTHACK22/README.md

 - Christoph Graf: https://www.linkedin.com/in/christoph-graf-9493564/

 ## Prize
-The winning team will receive:
-- All team members will receive an iPad.
+All team members of the winning team will receive an iPad.